Josefa Amar y Borbón

-Josefa Amar y Borbón (1749–1833) was a Spanish writer, who belonged to a group of intellectuals that were bound together by a common concern for the decadent conditions of Spain and a desire to fix the situation through education.
-She is known as part of the first generation of Spanish feminists.
+Josefa Amar y Borbón (1749–1833) was a Spanish feminist writer of the Enlightenment period.
+She was part of the first generation of European feminists.

 Life

 Amar was Aragonese by birth, born in 1749 in Saragossa.
 She was the fifth child of Jose Amar and Ignacia Borbon, a distinguished Aragonese couple.
 When she was five years old, her father became a court physician and family moved to Madrid, where she was educated.
 In Madrid, she was tutored by royal preceptors and had direct access to the king's libraries.
 This allowed her to acquire self-taught education with proficiency in the sciences, as well as in classical and modern European languages and literatures.
 In 1764, Amar married Joaquin Fuertes Piquer (d.
 1798), and they had at least one child, a son.
 They returned to Saragossa in 1772 when her husband, a judge, was appointed to the royal court.
 There, Amar was the first female member of the Aragonese Economic Society, which provided work for prison inmates and help for the poor, (1782), as well as a member of Ladies' Group, Madrid Economic Society (1787) and the Medical Society of Barcelona (1790).
 She was exclusively active from this period of 1782-1790.